ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/_index.md

     - Build CPython from sources for Windows on Arm ARM64 target

 prerequisites:
-    - Windows on Arm desktop or development machine
+    - Windows on Arm desktop or development machine with preinstalled `WindowsPerf`
+    - Windows `x64` desktop machine with preinstalled Visual Studio 2022 Community Edition

 author_primary: Przemyslaw Wirkus